Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Illustrative energy system example

 To this end, we first introduce how we form the dual of the lower-level problem with fixed integer variables that is then embedded into the medial-level problem. \eqref{lower_level} shows the lower-level problem, rewritten in inequality-constrained form without explicit bounds on the continuous variables, which have been moved to the constraints, to simplify the dual formulation.
 For a general treatment of dual problems of linear programs, see \cite{bertsimasIntroductionLinearOptimization1997}.
 Here, $\mathbf{c}_{c}$ is the cost vector and $\mathbf{A}_{c}(\mathbf{y})$ and $\mathbf{A}_{d}$ are the coefficient matrices for the linear constraints for the continuous and integer variables, respectively. $\mathbf{A}_{c}(\mathbf{y})$ may be a function of the medial-level variables.
-For example in the present case study, the uncertain variables include ambient temperatures $T_{amb, t}$, which affect the efficiency of the heat pumps: $\eta_{hp, nom, t}(T_{amb, t}) = \frac{0.36T_{hp}}{T_{hp} - T_{amb, t}}$, where $T_{hp}$ is the output temperature of the heat pump \citep{sassModelCompendiumData2020} and may appear in the lower-level program in constraints as $\Edot_{e_{in}, hp, t} - \frac{\Edot_{e_{out}, hp, t}}{\eta_{hp, nom, t}} = 0$.
+For example, in the present case study, the uncertain variables include ambient temperatures $T_{amb, t}$, which affect the efficiency of the heat pumps: $\eta_{hp, nom, t}(T_{amb, t}) = \frac{0.36T_{hp}}{T_{hp} - T_{amb, t}}$, where $T_{hp}$ is the output temperature of the heat pump \citep{sassModelCompendiumData2020} and may appear in the lower-level problem in constraints as $\Edot_{e_{in}, hp, t} - \frac{\Edot_{e_{out}, hp, t}}{\eta_{hp, nom, t}} = 0$.
 The vector $\mathbf{b}(\mathbf{y})$ denotes the right-hand side of the constraints and depends linearly on the medial-level variables $\mathbf{y}$.

 Importantly, we assume here that \eqref{lower_level} corresponds to the lower level of an SIP or has been transformed into an SIP by moving the coupling constraints into the objective function, as described in Section \ref{sec:PS}.
-Under this assumption, the dependence of $\mathbf{A}_{c}(\mathbf{y})$ and $\mathbf{b}(\mathbf{y})$ on the medial-level variables $\mathbf{y}$ results solely from the reformulation of the nonlinear maximum terms in the objective function of the medial-level problem \eqref{eq:mlp_obj} into an equivalent linear form (cf., Chapter 1.3 in \cite{bertsimasIntroductionLinearOptimization1997} and Section 3.2.2 in \cite{varelmannSimultaneouslyOptimizingBidding2022}).
+Under this assumption, the dependence of $\mathbf{A}_{c}(\mathbf{y})$ and $\mathbf{b}(\mathbf{y})$ on the medial-level variables $\mathbf{y}$ results solely from the reformulation of the nonlinear maximum terms in the objective function of the medial-level problem \eqref{eq:mlp_obj} into an equivalent linear form (cf. Chapter 1.3 in \cite{bertsimasIntroductionLinearOptimization1997} and Section 3.2.2 in \cite{varelmannSimultaneouslyOptimizingBidding2022}).
+Hence, the feasibility of the lower-level problem does not depend on $\mathbf{y}$.

 When forming the dual, the integer variables $\mathbf{z}_{d}$ are fixed and therefore appear as constants on the right-hand side.
 Forming the dual of problem \eqref{lower_level} with fixed integer variables $\bar{\mathbf{z}}_{d}$ yields problem \eqref{lower_level_dual}.